 For many industrial facility components, there is insufficient damage data or available research to derive accurate damage functions.
-In such cases, information from many sources, including historical damage data, scientific literature, site-specific measurements, and structural analyses, was incorporated to assign mean damage ratios over a range of
+In such cases, information from many sources, including historical damage data, scientific literature, site-specific measurements, and structural analyses, was incorporated to assign mean damage ratios over a range of hazard intensities.
+The resulting damage functions for select industrial facility components are shown in Figure 119.

-Figure 90.
+Figure 119.
 Straight-line wind damage functions for industrial facility components